kanaevberta/Olami_repository/README.md

-# Olami_repository
+# Olami_repository and materials for one Spanish course

-Final pet project for OLAMI AI course 2.0
+Final project for OLAMI AI course 2.0: